paulkre/bevy_image_export/README.md

 }
 ```

-## Notes

-### Bevy 0.17

-Since the release of 0.17, rendering in Bevy does not start on the first frame anymore.
-In fact, the exact frame that rendering starts on does not seem to be predictable.
-This means that systems need to wait for a couple of frames after the app starts before they can predictably start the export process by spawning the `ImageExport` component.

 ## Video file export

 With [FFmpeg](https://ffmpeg.org) installed, you can run the following command to convert your exported image sequence to an MP4 video file: